 Below are our most frequently asked questions.
 Click on a question to view the full answer.

 The CraftOptics frame is specifically designed to hold the magnifying telescopes comfortably, line them up properly, and provide the ability to easily see around the telescopes when they are in the down position.
-The silicone strap nosepad, spring hinges on the frames, and the included Chums headstrap/eyewear retainers help alleviate the weight of the telescopes to make them comfortable for all day use.
+The silicone strap nosepad, spring hinges on the frames, and the included Chums headstrap/eyewear retainers help make them comfortable for all day use.

 A “cheater” is actually a correction, as it helps you see near.
 If you wear a “cheater” or reader/reading glasses, you will want that installed in the frames.
 Think of it this way—when you flip up the telescopes, you want to see near as you normally do.
 The telescopes enhance your reading correction.
 By installing your reading correction, there is another benefit—it allows you to sit at a more upright working position, which will significantly reduce your back and neck strain.

 If you are nearsighted and normally take your glasses off to see close, you most likely have to hunch over your work.
 By installing your complete prescription in the frames, you will be able to see without hunching over, relieving your back and neck strain!

 If you wear progressive lenses, bifocals or trifocals, you will be joining a large majority of CraftOptics customers who do the same.
 We install your prescription as a bifocal, which provides a large near correction.
 When you flip the telescopes up, you will see as you normally do

 .
 When they are down, you will be able to see above the telescopes through your distance correction (to watch TV, for example).